Étang de Hanau

 Étang de Hanau (Hanauer Weiher, literally "Hanau Pond") is a lake in Moselle, France.
-Its surface area is 0.16 km².

 The lake is located in the commune of Philippsbourg, near the small hamlet of Waldeck and its castle.

+Fishing

+The lake has a variety of fish, which include perch, carp, tuna, roach, salmon, bream and tench.
+As a result, it is a major fishing spot for fisherman and anglers.